OhadRubin/database_project_c/README.md

 | 0.8       | 240,000                 | 240,000                 |
 | 0.9       | 85,000                  | 86,000                  |

+**Analysis:** As expected, lowering the similarity threshold results in significantly more duplicates being identified by both workflows.
+ND->CL identifies slightly more duplicates than CL->ND at lower thresholds (0.6, 0.7), while counts become essentially identical at higher thresholds (0.8, 0.9).
+This reinforces that ND->CL's global approach catches more borderline duplicates that CL->ND's intra-cluster approach might miss when they fall into different initial clusters, particularly at lower similarity thresholds.

 **4. Duplicate Count vs Number of Permutations**

 | Permutations | Duplicate Count (nd_cl) | Duplicate Count (cl_nd) |